 And yet, there’s more than one way to admire this World Heritage site.
 For travelers looking for a different perspective on the white marble beauty, we have a few suggestions for new ways to explore the Taj Mahal.
 From moonlit visits to luxury hotel vistas, no matter how you choose to discover it, you’re certain to come away with lasting memories.

 Though the Mehtab Bagh – a beautiful garden complex located just across the Yamuna River from the Taj Mahal – was built well before Shah Jahan’s mausoleum was constructed, it’s now one of the finest places to drink in views of the landmark.
 The Shah himself was said to have singled out the 16th century, Mughal-era gardens as the perfect viewing location.
 Be sure to linger amidst the fountains and flowerbeds, which, after extensive restorations in the 1990s, have now been returned to their antique glory.

 A Moonlit Visit

 The Taj Mahal is stunningly picturesque by day.
 And by night?
 Let’s just say that its white marble façade is flattered by moonlight.
 Though the site is normally closed in the evenings, at times when the moon is full, visitors are granted rare access to explore the Taj Mahal between the hours of 8:30 pm and 12:30 am.
-It’s only in recent years that travellers have been able to drop in after dark, so if your visit coincides with a full moon, don’t miss this rare opportunity.
+It’s only in recent years that travelers have been able to drop in after dark, so if your visit coincides with a full moon, don’t miss this rare opportunity.

 The Agra Fort